Azure-Samples/azure-sql-db-fusioncache/README.md

 var product = GetProductFromDb(id);
 ```

-this can be subject to unnecessary [database overload](https://github.com/jodydonetti/ZiggyCreatures.FusionCache/blob/main/docs/FactoryOptimization.md), temporary database failures, slow calls due to network congestion or [anything else](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) really.
+this can be subject to unnecessary [database overload](https://github.com/jodydonetti/ZiggyCreatures.FusionCache/blob/main/docs/FactoryOptimization.md), temporary database failures, slow calls due to a temporary network congestion or [anything else](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) really.

-By simply introducing FusionCache we can easily handle most of these problems, by simply turning the line above into this:
+By simply introducing FusionCache we can easily handle most of these problems.
+Just turn the line above into this:

 ```csharp
 var id = 42;